andrewbolster/andrewbolster.github.io/_posts/2017-09-28-legal-considerations-for-trusted-autonomy.md

 particular, The Martens Clause of that convention (originally introduced in the earlier 1899 convention) specifically demands the application of “the principle of humanity” in combat [^Ticehurst1997].
-The problem presented by these principles has already been briefly introduced in , in that modern remote operation systems perform with the operator “on-the-loop” for the majority of time, with on-board autonomy taking over “simple” on-board processes such as local navigation, collision avoidance, positioning etc.
+The problem presented by these principles is that modern remote operation systems perform with the operator “on-the-loop” for the majority of time, with on-board autonomy taking over “simple” on-board processes such as local navigation, collision avoidance, positioning etc.